 For the worst scenarios of oil reaching the shoreline, deterministic modelling was undertaken to predict the mass balance fate of the oil as it disperses over time, typical development and appearance of the surface slick.
-The modelling has predicted that oil might beach after 5 days across a wide area of coastline, but that the oil would arrive in a highly weathered and dispersed state, and would not be visible in the water column.
+Because of the proximity of the release to the coast, combined with worst case onshore currents and winds, a high proportion of the diesel would initially be washed onshore before the mass begins to decline through evaporation and biodegradation, although some oil is expected to remain in sediments and onshore 30 days after the event.